cypress-io/cypress-documentation/content/api/cypress-api/custom-queries.md

 ```

 This is a general pattern: when something goes wrong, queries just throw an
 error.
-Cypress will handle displaying this in the Command Log nicely.
+Cypress will handle displaying the error in the Command Log.

 ```javascript
 const log = options.log !== false && Cypress.log({ timeout: options.timeout })